-Sole Proprietorship Vs. LLC Vs. Corporation
+Sole Proprietorship vs. LLC vs. Corporation

 Limited Liability Company (LLC)

 Many sole proprietors turn to an LLC for some legal protection.
-The owners and any officers and directors are personally protected from the financial and legal liabilities of the company, including for their own negligence in operating the business.
+The owners and any officers and directors are personally protected from the financial and legal liabilities of the company, including their own negligence in operating the business.
 Single-member LLCs often are treated by the IRS the same way as sole proprietorships.
 This means individuals attach their business income to their personal tax returns the same way they would as a sole proprietorship.

 The steps and requirements for forming an LLC vary from state to state, so it is important to check with your local small business administration to find out precisely what you need to do.
 Typically, articles of organization and a membership agreement need to be filed with the state.
 These documents clearly outline who the LLC's members (owners) are, the LLC's address, its purpose, and the names of any nonmembers in key management roles.
 Fees for filing this paperwork may range from a few hundred dollars to more than $1,000, depending on your state's requirements.